thedatashaman/ds_Snowflake_python/README.md

 # Snowflake_python
-This repository provide tricks to resolve multiple ways you can work with Python and connect/store data in Snowflake
+This repository provide multiple ways you can use Python to connect/store data in Snowflake!